The Oxford v Cambridge Boat Race

 For many years now MAABC has hosted the Cambridge crew prior to the race, and has been set up as part of the Race Finish HQ.
 We also host the prize-giving after the race each year.
 If you have watched the agony and the ecstasy of the post-race interviews on television, you will have been looking at the MAABC foreshore below the clubhouse!

-The 72nd women’s boat race to be held on the Championship Course at 4.35pm on Sunday April 2nd 2017 – currently Cambridge lead the series with 41 victories to Oxford’s 30.
+The 78th women’s Boat Race will be held on the Championship Course at 2.46pm on Saturday March 30th 2024 – currently Cambridge lead the series with 47 victories to Oxford’s 30.

 For more details about this exciting event please see the official Boat Race website.